mariovalney/cf7-to-zapier/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.3.0 =

+* Added support to Special Mail Tags.
-* Tested against Contact Form 7 version 5.0
+* Tested up to new WordPress and Contact Form 7!